Shepshub/Sun-Country-Gate-Sheet-Automation/README.md

      - Border Styling: Adds thin black borders to all edges and inside lines of the data range from columns A to N, starting from row 3 down to the last used row.
      - Time Format: Sets columns G and H to display in "HHMM" time format.
      - Deleting Extra Columns: Deletes columns O to Q up to row 300.
-     - Fill Color in Column N: Fills cells in column N with white background color from row 3 to the last row with data.
+     - Fill Color in Column N: Fills cells in column N with a white background color from row 3 to the last row with data.

 - **Sub gatesheet2()**: Continues with formatting the gate sheet along with inputting specific flight information:
   - PAX Count Formatting:
      - Cleans up values in column F by removing "0/" prefixes, formats the column as text, copies its values to column L, and appends "/186" to each non-empty cell in column F.
   - Data Formatting and Styling:
-     - Adds borders around the data range in columns A to N.
+     - Borders around the data range are added in columns A to N.
      - Sets the font style in columns G and H to Calibri, size 20, bold.
      - Formats columns G and H to "HHMM" time format, then deletes columns O to Q.
   - Adding Customs Information: